tlong314/Table2Game/README.md

 `tg.colliding(x1, y1, w1, h1, x2, y2, w2, h2)`

+Determines if two Sprite objects are colliding and returns a boolean.
 Accepts the x-y coordinates, width, and height of two Sprite objects, or simply the two Sprite objects themselves.

 `tg.collidingFromAbove(obj1, obj2)`

-returns true if Sprite object obj1 is colliding into Sprite object obj2 from above.
+Returns true if Sprite object obj1 is colliding into Sprite object obj2 from above.
 The next three methods are similar.

 `tg.collidingFromBelow(obj1, obj2)`